AKookani/Association-rules-generation-from-frequent-itemsets/README.md

 # APORIO-and-FP-Growth-in-DigiKala-dataset

-"Discover frequent patterns in the Digikala dataset using APORIO and FP-Growth methods in MATLAB 📊💻 #DataMining #FrequentPatterns"
+"This project utilizes the APORIO and FP-Growth methods in MATLAB to extract key indexes such as 𝜒2, Lift, and Imbalance Ratio from the Digikala dataset, enabling insightful pattern analysis and decision-making."